 We use so many products of science and technological development of all shapes and sizes that today, we don’t even think about it anymore.
 Public transport, bank cards, even the common pen are results of research and industry development.
-The Museum of Science and Industry in Chicago perfectly captures the way human beings’ lifestyle developed from the early stages until current times, through various exhibits about our accomplishments.
+There are many museums in Chicago to visit.
+However, the Museum of Science and Industry in Chicago perfectly captures the way human beings’ lifestyles developed from the early stages until current times, through various exhibits about our accomplishments.
 If you are visiting Chicago and you’re interested in science, this is the museum for you!

 Here are 10 of the best exhibits you should check out!